betterscientificsoftware/bssw.io/Documentation/ContentStyleGuide/CommonLayout.md

 1. It is good to add the comments  `<!-- deck text start -->` and  `<!-- deck text end -->` around the deck text in the raw file:
 *Example*: `<!-- deck text start --> This is deck text <!-- deck text end -->`
 2. No hyperlinks are allowed in the deck.
-3. If text is used, then the deck contains one or atmost two sentences about the article which piques user interest.
+3. If text is used, then the deck contains one or at most two sentences about the article which piques user interest.
 4. Whenever resource is mentioned in deck or body text in verbatim, it needs to be italicized.

 #### Deck Attributes